etchteam/offline-ux/src/offline-fundamentals.md

 to your project.
 We'll call it `service-worker.js` but it can be called anything.

-To make the browser aware of the `service-worker.js` file it needs to be registered, most of the time this code is set up to be called whenever a page loads...
+To make the browser aware of the `service-worker.js` file it needs to be registered, most of the time this code is set up to be called whenever a page loads&hellip;

 ```html
 <script>